-If you want to have ClickPoints installed from the repository and be able to update to the newest changesets, you can follow this guide.
-First of all you need to have git installed (Git or directly a git client e.g. 'GitHub Desk-top<https://desktop.github.com/>'\).
+If you want to actively work on the ClickPoints code, you should clone the repository.
+First of all you need to have git installed (Git or directly a git client e.g. GitHub Desktop).
 Then you can open a command line in the folder where you want to install ClickPoints (e.g. C:Software) and run the following command: